A well-crafted B2B buyer persona can provide tremendous structure and opportunity for your company.

 What’s the purpose?

 Data.
-Remember, the more information you can find about your customers, the stronger buyer persona you can create.
+Remember, the more information you can find about your clients, the stronger B2B buyer persona you can create.

 4. Why you?